As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Thermoelectric Systems – these are more dependent on proper ventilation than compressor types because instead of circulating refrigerant, they utilize a system comprised primarily of a heat pump and heat sink that cools via the Peltier effect.
 Rather than chilling air, thermoelectric wine coolers remove heat from inside the fridge and dissipate it outward.

-I strongly recommend a compressor-cooled built-in wine fridge for a cabinet.
+TIP: I strongly recommend a compressor-cooled built-in wine fridge for a cabinet.
 This is one of the best models for storing red and white wines in confined spaces (Amazon link).
 Check out current pricing on Amazon.

 Different Types of Wine Fridges

-Before breaking out the tape measure to see if your wine fridge will fit inside the cabinet, it is important to understand the different types of wine fridges and how the location of ventilation grills will affect your installation plans.
+Before breaking out the tape measure to see if your wine fridge will fit inside the cabinet, it is important to understand the different types of wine fridges and how the location of the ventilation grills will affect your installation plans.